 We are subject to financial market risks, including changes in interest rates with respect to investments in debt securities and outstanding debt payable, as well as changes in marketable equity security prices.
-In the future, in addition to our investment in OPG shares and the New OPG Notes, we may invest in companies outside the United States, including in Europe and Asia, which would give rise to exposure to foreign currency value fluctuations.
+In the future, in addition to our investment in notes issued by OPG, we may invest in companies outside the United States, including in Europe and Asia, which would give rise to exposure to foreign currency value fluctuations.
 We do not use derivative financial instruments to mitigate any of these risks.
 The return on investments is generally not affected by foreign currency fluctuations.